 He is active in local youth sports and serves on the Board for the Foundation for Prader-Willi Research, a research foundation dedicated to eliminating the challenges of Prader-Willi Syndrome through the advancement of research.

-Previously, Nick served as director of sales for Cbeyond, a national Cloud and Communications provider, where he played an integral role in the implementation of Cbeyond's highly successful sales model.
+Most recently, Heddy served as director of sales for Cbeyond, a national Cloud and Communications provider, where he played an integral role in the implementation of Cbeyond's highly successful sales model.
+He directed the daily activities in the Denver market, leading sales representatives, sales management, and support staff.

 As the Vice President, Global Channels and Alliances at LookingGlass Cyber Solutions, Laurie is an experienced sales and marketing leader in cybersecurity, networking, virtualization, and storage.
 Her focus is expanding the business into new markets, and building partner and distribution channels for existing and acquisition solutions globally.
 Her field and Channel experience includes partnering with MSSPs, Solution Providers, Systems Integrators, OEMs, Alliances and 2-tier distribution.
 She has held leadership roles at Symantec, VMware, Brocade Communications, Veritas and BMC Software, and has been named five times to the “Power 100 Women in the Channel” by Computer Reseller News, as well as one of the industry’s “Channel Chiefs,” by the Channel Company.